MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/control-runbook-activities.md

 You can create a loop for any activity so that you can retry operations if they fail or test the output information of the activity for valid data.
 You can also use these mechanisms to build wait conditions into your workflows.

 When you configure a loop for an activity, it will continue to run with the same input data until a desired exit looping criteria is reached.
 You build the exit criteria for the loop in a similar way as smart link configurations.
-You can use any published data item from the activity as part of the exit or do not exit configuration.
+You can use any published data item from the activity as part of the exit or don't exit configuration.
 Included in the common published data are special data items, such as **Loop: Number of attempts** and **Loop: Total duration**, that let you use information from the loop itself in the looping conditions.

 Loops run one time for each incoming piece of data that is passed to the activity.
 For example, consider a runbook that uses a **Query Database** activity followed by **Append Line**.
 If the **Query Database** activity returned three rows, the **Append Line** activity would run three times.
 If you have a loop on the **Append Line** activity, it would run three separate loops.
 After the first data item has looped through the **Append Line** activity, the next item goes through **Append Line** and loops until it exits, and then the third begins.
 After all three items have been processed, the next activity in the runbook runs.